 Professor of marine pollution, an expert in physicochemical water/ wastewater treatment. my interest concerns water/ Wastewater treatment by different techniques.
 Design of different suitable set-up and conducting experiments for the removal of different pollutants or hazards such as heavy metals, dyes, phenolic compounds and oil spills.

 Dr. Ashith B. Acharya is an Australia-trained forensic odontologist – having completed his Bachelor’s degree in dentistry in 1999 and his postgraduation in 2001 – and heads India’s first exclusive department of forensic odontology in SDM College of Dental Sciences, Dharwad, Karnataka.
-With about 15 years’ experience, he teaches undergraduate and postgraduate students, and serves as a consultant in forensic, dental, anthropological, and archeological cases referred by the police, government agencies and forensic medical experts from across India, including the ‘Nirbhaya’ case.
-He is a founder-member of the Indian Association of Forensic Odontology and is currently its Secretary.
-He is an editorial board member/reviewer in several national and international journals; he is also a member of the International Organisation for Forensic Odonto-Stomatology’s Age Estimation Workgroup.
-He has published 40 journal articles, 31 of which have appeared in top international forensic and dental journals; he has also contributed to government reports, and chapters on forensic odontology to eminent textbooks such as Shafer’s Textbook of Oral Pathology.
+With over 18 years academic experience, he teaches undergraduate and graduate students, and serves as a consultant in forensic dental, anthropological, and archeological cases referred by the police, government agencies and forensic medical experts from across India.
+He is a founder-member of the Indian Association of Forensic Odontology and currently its Secretary.
+He is an editorial board member/reviewer in several national and international journals; he has served as a member of the International Organisation for Forensic Odonto-Stomatology’s Age Estimation Workgroup and is currently on its Bite Marks Workgroup.
+He has published 45 journal articles, 35 of which have appeared in top international forensic and dental journals; he has also contributed to government reports, and chapters on forensic odontology to eminent textbooks such as Shafer’s Textbook of Oral Pathology.